LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: LORD: Leader-Based Framework for Resource Discovery

 If player $i$ bids $b_i$, its expected payoff is,

 \begin{small}

-\end{small} where the term $M(b_i - c_i)$ is the payoff of player $i$ if it wins the auction, and the term $-\eta\sigma _j(c_j)$ is its payoff when it loses the auction and another player (without loss of generality call it $j$) wins the auction.
+\end{small} where $\prob(.)$ and $\ee[.]$ denote the probability of an event and the expectation of a random variable, respectively.
+In (\ref{equation:xx9}), the term $M(b_i - \widehat{c}_i)$ is the payoff of player $i$ if it wins the auction, and the term $-\eta\sigma _j(\widehat{c}_j)$ is its payoff when it loses the auction and another player (without loss of generality call it $j$) wins the auction.